cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

    Timing diagram of the pipeline stall behavior

 .. requirement:: A_PIPELINE_WAIT_01
-   :rationale: The loadstore module doesn't need to implement the pipeline wait state as the register module performs its operation in a single cycle (refer to A_REGISTER_01).
+   :rationale: The loadstore module doesn't need to implement the pipeline wait state as the writeback module performs its operation in a single cycle (refer to A_REGISTER_01).

    The following modules shall implement the pipeline wait state : fetch, decode, execute.

 .. requirement:: A_PIPELINE_BUBBLE_01

-   The following modules shall implement the pipeline bubble state : decode, execute, loadstore and register.
+   The following modules shall implement the pipeline bubble state : decode, execute, loadstore and writeback.

 Structural hazard
 ^^^^^^^^^^^^^^^^^